 Understanding Your Megaport Invoice

 Megaport invoices for services every month.
 The invoice contains a summary of the services you ordered, general information about the invoice, the amount due, how to make a payment, and how to contact Megaport.
-These invoices and statements are emailed to you on a monthly basis.
+These invoices and statements are sent monthly to the Billing Contact email address registered in your account.
 For details on viewing current and previous invoices, see Downloading an Invoice.

 - Invoice Number – The number assigned to your invoice.